 - In summer, take advantage of the midnight sun when there are fewer people around

-- Hire a car and create your own itinerary
+- Hire a car and create your own itinerary, or check out our 7 day Iceland road trip itinerary

-- Consider visiting Northern Iceland or the West Fjords – fewer tourists go
+- Consider visiting Northern Iceland or the West Fjords – where fewer tourists visit!

 Don’t Try to See It All